KG7QIN/Allstar-Asterisk-Full/README.md

 ### What is also Added:

-* Fix for the crash on high number of nodes connection (amd64)
+* Fixes for the crash on high number of nodes connection (amd64)
 * Added thread names for easy debugging
+* Fixes an ast_netsock_list memory leak.
+* Initialize offset for adaptive jitter buffer

 -----------------------------------------------------------